 Any of these outcomes could prevent us from realizing the anticipated benefits of an acquisition.
 To pay for an acquisition, we might use stock or cash.
 Alternatively, we might borrow money from a bank or other lender.
 If we use stock, our stockholders would experience dilution of their ownership interests.
 If we use cash or debt financing, our financial liquidity would be reduced.
-As a result of our annual impairment testing, we may be required to capitalize a significant amount of intangibles, including goodwill, which may lead to significant amortization or write-off charges.
+As a result of a potential acquisition, we may be required to capitalize a significant amount of intangibles, including goodwill, which may lead to significant amortization or write-off charges if these assets were later impaired.
 These amortization charges and write-offs could decrease our future earnings or increase our future losses.